temporalio/edu-errstrat-dotnet-code/exercises/non-retryable-err-types/README.md

 ## Part A: Convert Non-Retryable Errors to Be Handled By a Retry Policy

-In this part of the exercise, we will take the `ApplicationFailureException` that you defined in the `ValidatedCreditCard` method in the first exercise (Handling Errors) to not retry an invalid credit card error.
+In this part of the exercise, we will use the `ApplicationFailureException` that you defined in the `ValidatedCreditCard` method in the first exercise (Handling Errors) to not retry an invalid credit card error.
 After consideration, you've determined that while you may want to immediately fail your Activity Execution on any failure, others who call your Activity may not.

 1. Edit `Activities.cs` in the `Workflow` directory.
 2. In the first exercise, in the `ValidateCreditCard` Activity, we threw an `ApplicationFailureException` if the credit card had an invalid number.
-We want to make this an error type that we don't retry on.
 In the constructors supplied into `ApplicationFailureException`, add an `errorType` key and set it to a string: `InvalidCreditCardErr`.
 Remove the `nonRetryable` key.
 3. Save your file.
 4. We have already supplied an invalid credit card number for you in Client file (`/Client/Program.cs`).
 Verify that your error is now being retried by attempting to execute the Workflow Execution.
     1. In one terminal, start the Worker by running `dotnet run --project Worker`.
     2. In another terminal window, start the Workflow Execution by running `dotnet run --project Client`.
-    3. Go to the WebUI and view the status of the Workflow.
+    3. Go to the Web UI and view the status of the Workflow.
 It should be Running.
 In the terminal window that the Worker is running, you can see that it is currently retrying the exception, verifying that the exception is no longer non-retryable.
     4. Stop this Workflow in the WebUI, as it will never successfully complete with Ctrl-C.

 ## Part B: Configure Retry Policies to set Non-Retryable Error Types

 Now that the error from the `ValidateCreditCard` Activity is no longer set to non-retryable, others who call your Activity may decide how to handle the failure.
-However, you have decided that you do not want the Activity to retry upon failure.
+However, you have decided that at least in this Workflow, you do not want the Activity to retry upon failure.
 In this part of the exercise, you will configure a Retry Policy to disallow this using non-retryable error types.

 Recall that a Retry Policy has the following attributes: